NextCenturyCorporation/mcs-pipeline/README.md

 To run the pipeline locally, make sure to update the paths in configs/test_local.ini to match your local machine.

-- "run_script" is currently mcs-pipeline/deploy_files/local/ray_script.sh
+- "run_script" will be `<mcs-pipeline>/deploy_files/local/ray_script.sh`
-- "scene_location" is currently MCS/docs/source/scenes/
+- "scene_location" is where the JSON scene files are located; you can find some sample scenes in the `docs/source/scenes/` folder in the `MCS` GitHub repository
 - "scene_list" is a .txt file that you put one scene on each line to run.
 - "eval_dir" is where the evaluations are written

 If you'd like to test upload to S3 from a local machine, also ensure that you have your credentials and config setup correctly in ~/.aws (directions [here] (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)) and update the config in mako/templates/mcs_config_template.ini.

-Next you will need to create a "local.yaml" in the "autoscaler" directory.
-Examples can be found at https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/aws/example-full.yaml

 Then run the following: